Essilu/IntraSec/README.md

 Welcome to our Cybersecurity Student Project - Intrasec the Intranet with RBAC

 👋 Hello and welcome to our GitHub repository!
-This project is a collaborative effort by our team of five students: Eliot, Ulysse, Clément, Audrey, and Esteban.
+This project is a collaborative effort by our team of five students: Elliot, Ulysse, Clément, Audrey, and Esteban.
 We are currently pursuing our studies in cybersecurity at EFREI, and our goal is to develop an intranet application with Role-Based Access Control (RBAC) capabilities.

 Project Overview